microsoft/cobalt/infra/templates/ado-bootstrap-iac-pipeline/README.md

 ### Outputs

+After the Bootstrap Template has been applied (via `terraforma apply`) you will see some output with

 | name | description |
 | ---- | ----------- |
 | project_id | The ID of the Project that was created |
 | project_name | The name of the Project that was created |
 | repo_clone_url | The *https* (not the *ssh*) URL of the IaC Repository that was created |

 ## Running the Bootstrap Template